rydhamGEU/rydhamGEU/README.md

 # 💫 About Me

 👋 Hello!
-I’m Rydham Gupta, a Software Development Engineer at Hashedin by Deloitte, and currently completing my B.Tech in Computer Science and Engineering at Graphic Era Deemed to be University (2022-2026).
+I’m Rydham Gupta, a Software Development Engineer at Hashedin by Deloitte, and a recent B.Tech Graduate in Computer Science and Engineering at Graphic Era Deemed to be University (2022-2026).

 💻 I specialize in full-stack development and GenAI multi-agent systems, with robust expertise in Python, C++, and Java, complemented by modern frameworks like Angular, React, Spring Boot, and FastAPI.
 I enjoy engineering scalable backend services and engineering RAG pipelines to drive automation.

-🌟 As an avid problem-solver, I have conquered 1000+ DSA problems on LeetCode and proudly maintain a 650+ days streak on Daily Challenges.
+🌟 As an avid problem-solver, I have conquered 1000+ DSA problems on LeetCode and proudly maintain a 700+ days streak on Daily Challenges.
 My journey in tech is fueled by a commitment to continuous learning and pushing the boundaries of what’s possible.

 🤝 I am eager to connect with fellow tech enthusiasts and professionals.
 Let’s build something amazing together!